Green Jewelry Bonney OP12 Deck Guide – One Piece Card Game

 Fortress Strategy

 Eustass”Captain”Kid enables your Fortress strategy also known as “Bird Cage”.
-On Don 9, we can play Eustass”Captain”Kid rest him, and cheat out one of our low-cost blockers, Donquixote Rosinante or Bartolomeo.
+On Don 9, we can play Eustass”Captain”Kid rest him, and cheat out one of our low-cost blockers, Donquixote Rosinante or Capone”Gang”Bege.
 We also want to attach 1 Don to Eustass”Captain”Kid to activate his effect, preventing the opposing player from attacking any card other than Eustass”Captain”Kid.
 An 8,000 Power Character isn’t easy to KO through attacks, especially with blockers in play that can protect him from high-power attacks.

 This could shut down the opponent’s aggressive turn and force them to attach more Don to their attackers instead of playing Characters on the field.
 Donquixote Rosinante is the better choice to accompany Eustass”Captain”Kid since he can keep him safe from KO effects.

-You can play Eustass”Captain”Kid on Don 8 if you have Cavendish or Smoker from the previous turn, gaining the extra Don to attach to Eustass”Captain”Kid and rest him, forcing opponents to deal with him if they wish to target your Leader or other Characters.
+You can play Eustass”Captain”Kid on Don 8 if you have Cavendish from the previous turn, gaining the extra Don to attach to Eustass”Captain”Kid and rest him, forcing opponents to deal with him if they wish to target your Leader or other Characters.

 Low-cost Blockers

 3-cost Tashigi is a +2,000 Counter card, which we might find ourselves playing through Eustass”Captain”Kid to protect our Fortress strategy.
-If we’re worried the opponent might remove Eustass”Captain”Kid though an effect and 2-cost Donquixote Rosinante is nowhere to be seen, Tashigi can fill its place.
-Tashigi‘s effect activates when one of your Green Characters would be removed due to the opponent’s effect, instead, you can rest Tashigi and keep that Character in play.
+If we’re worried the opponent might remove Eustass”Captain”Kid through an effect and 2-cost Donquixote Rosinante is nowhere to be seen, Tashigi can fill its place.
+Tashigi‘s effect activates when one of your Green Characters would be removed due to the opponent’s effect; instead, you can rest Tashigi and keep that Character in play.

 Rush Aggro